tiwarivikas/genai-bedrock-voicebot/README.md

 ## 5. Retrieve API Endpoints

 1. Wait for the deployment to complete.
-2. Download the `amplify_output` file from the Amplify console.
+2. Download the `amplify_outputs.json` file from the Amplify console.
 3. Locate the following variables in the last two lines of the file:
    - `VITE_APIGW_ENDPOINT: <HTTP API Gateway URL>`
    - `VITE_STREAMING_API_ENDPOINT: <App Runner URL>`